View this presentation yourself or show it to your board and other chapter members or use it as a 30 minute program! Click here

 - Establish a program exchange with neighboring chapters.

 - Check out these seven pages of dynamic program ideas

 - Determine which programs were preferred and why.

 - Ask about preferred meeting days and times.

-- Use the record to determine who isn’t attending and what prevents them from attending?
+- Call non-attending members determine what prevents them from attending.
 What could be changed to encourage them to attend?

 New members ensure we survive!

 Without new members, age and health issues will cause attrition.